leonardoraele/godot-voxel-sandbox/devlog.md

 dynamic meshing before.

 ### 02/01/2023
-- 00:36		**Checkpoint 3** I'm using Godot's SurfaceTool tool to build a Mesh out of marching cube lookup table.
+- 00:36		**Checkpoint 3x** I'm using Godot's SurfaceTool tool to build a Mesh out of marching cube lookup table.
 It's still a little buggy.
 I decided to commit a few different versions of it to showcase some failed attempts.
+	Also, after making some research, I discovered a few variations of the Marching Cubes algorithm, so I decided to make my code flexible about the meshing algorithm.
+The idea is that I can come back and implement other meshing algorithms and compare their performance and generated mesh.
+- 13:16		I just found out Godot uses negative Z values for "forward".
+This might be messing with the calculations